ernestio/ernest-site-docs/content/documentation/index.md

  * This field is optional.
  * This field can be empty.

+* **iam_profile**
+ * (string) The iam instance profile that you want to associate to the instance.
+ * This must specify an instance profile defined on the sane service yaml.
+ * This field is optional.
+ * This field can be empty.

   **volumes**

   EBS volumes to be attached to the vm.
 Please note that the count of the EBS volume must be greater or equal to the amount of instances specified.